discoimp/ORB_SLAM3/README.md

 mkdir MH01
 unzip MH_01_easy.zip -d MH01/
 ```
-If you later intend to use ROS with the examples run this now to point it in the correct direction:
+If you later intend to use ROS with the examples, just run this now to point it in the correct direction:
 ```
 echo "export ROS_PACKAGE_PATH=${ROS_PACKAGE_PATH}:~Dev/ORB_SLAM3/Examples_old/ROS" >> ~/.bashrc
 ```